makamu-okinyi/Frameworks_Assignment/README.md

 CORD-19 Data Analysis Project

+META DATA CSV DIDNT WORK ON MY PC  SO I USED THIS INSTEAD

 📋 Project Overview
 This project provides a comprehensive analysis of the CORD-19 (COVID-19 Open Research Dataset) metadata, exploring patterns in COVID-19 research publications through data exploration, visualization, and an interactive web application.